Monstera Peru is an easy-to-care plant widely admired for its glossy, dark green, and deeply veined foliage.

 - Remove the plant from the pot.
 You can soak the plant overnight to help loosen the soil.

 - Check for suckers or plant bodies that have independent root systems.

-- Using a sterilized pair of scissors, cut and separate the plants with roots.
+- Cut and separate the plants with roots using a sterilized pair of scissors.
 If the plants or suckers do not have roots, they will not make it.

-- Now plant these divided Monstera Peru in different containers using a fresh potting mix.
+- Plant these divided Monstera Peru in different containers using a fresh potting mix.

-- Make sure to place them in indirect light and maintain a good watering schedule.
+- Place them in indirect light and maintain a good watering schedule.

 Toxicity of Monstera Peru